 You could choose to keep your branding, but tone it down.
 Maybe you convert your colorful logo to a neutral black or gray.
 You still include it on a promotional item.
 But, make it smaller and place it on a sleek, quality product that will impress your audience.

 Another way to be subtle is to include branding that is not specific to your company.
 You can position the promotional item to elicit a concept or best practice that your audience can relate to.
 Say you’re a company focused on energy efficiency.
 You could have promo items like an eco-friendly water bottle or journal decorated with an image, phrase, or artwork that your customer base (environmental advocates who support clean, efficient energy practices) will relate to.
 It represents your company more subtly than a basic logo.

-If I were a long-time customer of your energy company, I may be likely to use a product branded with just your logo, because I support what you do and want other people to understand your mission and utilize your services.
+If I were a long-time customer of your energy company, I may be likely to use a product branded with just your logo.
+I support what you do, and I want other people to understand your mission and utilize your services.
 But if I were a prospective customer who was just learning about you, a product emblazoned with your logo is more likely to end up collecting dust.
 If you can connect with your audience based on a concept they relate to, you’re taking a step towards making them customers and brand ambassadors.

 What’s your take—should companies use more or less branding on a promotional product?
 What branded products have you received and love to use?
 Let us know!

 Subscribe to our email list so you never miss a post from Paw Print!